linode/docs/docs/development/go/file-io/index.md

 ### Appending Data to a File

-You will now learn how to append data to a file, which means writing data at the end of the file without deleting existing data.
+You will now learn how to append data to a file, which means adding data to the end of the file without deleting existing data.

 {{< file "./append.go" go >}}
 package main